Suicide by cop

-Suicide by cop, also known as suicide by police or law-enforcement-assisted suicide, is a suicide method in which a suicidal individual deliberately behaves in a threatening manner with intent to provoke a lethal response from a public safety or law enforcement officer to end their own life.
+Suicide by cop, also known as suicide by police or law-enforcement-assisted suicide, is a term used to define a death, intended as suicide, for which a person attempts to provoke police.
+The phenomenon, as described in some sources, involves an allegedly suicidal person deliberately behaving in a threatening manner with intent to provoke law enforcement to kill them.
+The concept arose in the United States.
+The terminology has now spread to other places such as Canada and Australia.

 Overview

 There are two broad categories of "suicide by cop".
 The first is when someone has committed a crime and is being pursued by the police and decides that they would rather die than be arrested.
 These people may not otherwise be suicidal but may simply decide that life is not worth living if they are incarcerated and thus will provoke police to kill them.
 The second version involves people who are already contemplating suicide and who decide to provoke law enforcement into killing them.
 These individuals may commit a crime with the specific intention of provoking a law enforcement response.